UWMadisonUcomm/uw-ui-toolkit/README-Maven.md

       <version>0.2.0</version>
     </dependency>

--SNAPSHOTS and releases are published in the Shared Tools *UW Releases* repository.
+-SNAPSHOTS and releases are published in the Shared Tools *Public Releases* repository.

 ### Local Maven Build How To